KalirajSanjana/232100J_Assignment1/README.md

 1. Install Node.js on your computer.
 2. Copy the file imdb.js into a new project folder.
 3. Create a second file (usually called app.js) to test the functions found in imdb.js.
-4.Run your test file using the command: node app.js
+4. Run your test file using the command: node app.js

 If everything is placed correctly, the terminal will display the results of all functions that you call.

 ---------------------------------------------------------------------------------------------------------------------
 Function Guide – How to Use the Module